davebenson/doom4-walkthrough/README.md

 ## Weapon Use Summary

 ### Pistol
-To state the obvious, what the Pistol lacks in power it makes up for by having unlimited ammo.
+What the Pistol lacks in power it makes up for by having unlimited ammo.

 The lack of power can be an advantage if you are trying to stun a demon in order to Glory Kill it, if you are trying to extract more stuff from the kill.